-Checking and maintaining your car regularly can add years to the life of your vehicle.
+With so many moving parts in a car, checking and maintaining your vehicle regularly can add years to its life.
 Most car owners want to enjoy their car for a long time, so to make this happen, it’s important to have a car safety checklist to guide you in ensuring that your vehicle is maintained in good condition.
+With this checklist, you don't have to guess and ask, "what should I check on my car regularly?"
 Let’s take a look at the essential checks you can easily perform to have a stress-free driving experience. 👍

 Before going on a trip or even just a short drive, checking your fuel level is a must.
 Don’t wait for your car to get on a dangerously low fuel level before filling up.
 You don’t necessarily have to have a full tank, especially if you’re only driving in the city.
 However, you might want to fill up your tank with enough fuel so that you don’t have to worry about running on empty.
 And doing this can cause damage to the engine.

 But what if you have an electric car?
 In this case, make sure you recharge the batteries whenever you get home so that your vehicle will be ready for your next drive.
 For any type of vehicle, you may also want to map out where you can refuel or recharge if you’re going on a long journey.
 This will help you have a smooth driving experience and alleviate the worry of running out of charge!